It should not come as a surprise when you see the terms watt and amp when dealing about electricity and batteries.

 While they are both considered as units of measurements, they do not actually mean the same thing.
 Watts (W) measure the rate at which energy is transferred and Amperes (A) measure the amount of electric current flowing through a circuit.

-Having knowledge about watts and amps is a great advantage especially to those who use batteries for their power needs so they can make the right decision when it comes to buying the battery for their power requirements.
+Having knowledge about watts to amp hours is a great advantage especially to those who use batteries for their power needs so they can make the right decision when it comes to buying the battery for their power requirements.

 Let’s find out below just how watts and amps are related to each other and how we can convert one to the other.